google/WebFundamentals/src/content/en/tools/workbox/get-started/_shared/create.md

 Up until now, you've been letting Workbox generate your entire service worker.
-If you've got a big project, or you want to customize how you cache certain resources, or do custom logic in your service worker, such as add support for push notifications, which you're going to add in this section, then you need to create a custom service worker that calls Workbox instead.
+If you've got a big project, or you want to customize how you cache certain resources, or do custom logic in your service worker, then you need to create a custom service worker that calls Workbox instead.
 Think of the service worker code you write as a template.
 You write your custom logic with placeholder keywords that instruct Workbox where to inject its code.

+In this section, you add push notification support in your service worker.
+Since this is custom logic, you need to write custom service worker code, and then inject the Workbox code into the service worker at build-time.

 1. Re-focus the tab containing your project source code.
 1. Open `package.json`.